Paycheck Decimal Hours Calculator

 Select Days Worked Per Week

-Choose the number of days you typically work in a week from the provided options.
+Choose how many days you typically work per week from the dropdown (1-7).

 5. 5